HewlettPackard/swarm-learning/docs/User/Swarm_Log_Collector.md

 # Swarm Learning log collector

-This script is to collect logs and basic system information and create a tar archive file, that can be sent to HPE for troubleshooting any Swarm Learning related issues.
+Run this script to collect logs and basic system information and create a tar archive file, that can be sent to HPE for troubleshooting any Swarm Learning related issues.

 Please note that the script will collect the logs only from the current host.
 So if the user is running Swarm Learning on multiple hosts, he needs to run the script on each host machine.